scientific-python/scientific-python-archive/presentations/accepted/stellenbosch-2022/slides.md

 Notes:

-- Small handful of students, junior researchers, other volunteres
+- Small handful of students, junior researchers, other volunteers
 - Predominantly in their spare time, over weekends and evenings
 - Often little to no financial support
+- Against wishes / recommendations of many colleagues (not Ben!)

 Competing against platforms built by companies with: